worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

     scale: 2,
   });
 ```
 This creates a new Kaboom canvas with a nice Mario sky-blue background.
-We also set the size of the view to 320x240 pixels, which is very low resolution for a modern game, but the right kind of pixelated for a Mario type remake. `scale` makes it twice the size on screen - you can increase this value if you have a very high resolution monitor.
+We also set the size of the view to 320x240 pixels, which is a very low resolution for a modern game, but the right kind of pixelated for a Mario type remake. `scale` makes it twice the size on screen - you can increase this value if you have a very high resolution monitor.
 Click the "Run" button, and you should see a lovely blue sky in the output window.

 ![blue sky](/images/tutorials/32-mario-kaboom/blue-sky.png)